 Alice C. Linsley

-He was the son of a Horite ruler, Yacob
+He was the son of a Horite ruler, Jacob/Yacob.

-He was designated to rule, as evidenced by the Canaanite Y in his name.
+He was designated to rule, as evidenced by the Canaanite Y in his name - Yosef, a sign of divine appointment to rule.

-Joseph's saga serves as the transition from the patriarchal narratives to the Exodus.
+Joseph's story serves as the transition from the patriarchal narratives to the Exodus.
 After his death, he was mummified as a high-ranking Egyptian and buried in Goshen, adjacent to Avaris.
 Avaris was founded by Amenemhet I, the first king of the 12th dynasty.
 Archaeological and anthropological evidence indicates that the settlers of Goshen were people from Canaan who shared many features of Egyptian culture.
-This would be expected if Abraham's people were Horites, an Egyptian priesthood devoted to Horus of the Two Crowns.
+This would be expected if Abraham's people were Horites, a priesthood devoted to Horus of the Two Crowns.

 Horite ruler-priests were careful to marry chaste daughters of priests.
-It is not a coincidence then that Joseph married Asenath, daughter of the "priest of Oon" (Gen. 41:45), later called Heliopolis (city of the Sun).
-Asenath's father was a Horite priest and the Horite priestly lines intermarried.
-If the sons of Horite priests married the daughter of Horite priests, their sons were also in the caste of priest.
-It means we must take these words quite literally: "For me you shall be a kingdom of priests, a holy nation."
-(Ex.
-19:6)
+It is not a coincidence then that Joseph married Asenath, daughter of the "priest of On" (Gen. 41:45), called Heliopolis (city of the Sun) by the Greeks.
+Asenath's father was a Horite Hebrew priest and the Horite priestly lines intermarried.
+If the sons of Horite priests married the daughter of Horite priests, their sons were also in the caste of priests.

-Asenath, Joseph's wife, was raised at Heliopolis on the Nile.
-She was probably Joseph's cousin.
-Her first born son likely belonged to the Heliopolis shrine, whereas Ephraim, Joseph's younger son belonged to the House of Jacob.
-This explains why Jacob gave him the blessing that pertained to the first-born (Gen. 48:14).
+Asenath, Joseph's wife, was probably Joseph's cousin.
+Her first-born son likely belonged to the Heliopolis shrine, whereas Ephraim, Joseph's younger son belonged to the House of Jacob.
+This explains why Jacob gave him the blessing (not birthright) that pertained to the first-born (Gen. 48:14).

-According to the Babylonian Talmud Abraham's mother was associated with the Nile shrine at Karnak.
-Horite rulers married the daughters of Horite priests.
+Horite Hebrew ruler-priests married the daughters of Horite Hebrew priests.
 About 75% of the women named in the Old Testament are daughters of priests.
 This was the practice among the royal priestly lines of Abraham’s people.
-So by every indication, Joseph was as thoroughly immersed in Horite religious practice as was Abraham, Isaac, Jacob and Moses.
+By every indication, Joseph was as thoroughly immersed in the Horite Hebrew religion as Abraham, Isaac, Jacob, and Moses.

-The Horites were a caste of ruler-priests who were devotees of Horus, the son of the Creator, whose emblem was the sun.
-His queen mother was Hathor-Meri, the patronness of metal workers.
-Both Heliopolis (of the Ainu) and Karnack were Horite shrines.
-Heliopolis was one of the shrines dedicated to Ra-harakhty, which literally means Ra who is Horus of the Two Horizons (East and West).
+The Horite caste of ruler-priests was devoted of Horus, the son of the High God, whose emblem was the sun.
+His queen mother was Hathor, the patronness of metal workers.
+Heliopolis was one of the shrines dedicated to Ra and Horus or Re-harakhty, that is, Horus of the Two Horizons (East and West).
+During the New Kingdom (c.
+1539–1075 BC) the great temple of Re at Heliopolis rivaled that of Amon at Thebes, and the Horite Hebrew priesthood of Heliopolis wielded great influence.

 Traditions Concerning Joseph's Burial